ibm-cloud-docs/appid/app-to-app.md

 ## Tutorial: End-to-end flow with the Node.js SDK
 {: tutorial-node}

-1. Obtain an [access token](/docs/services/appid?topic=appid-tokens#tokens) in one of the following ways:
+1. Obtain an [access token](/docs/services/appid?topic=appid-tokens) in one of the following ways:

-  * From the {{site.data.keyword.appid_short_notm}} [Node.js server SDK](https://github.com/ibm-cloud-security/appid-serversdk-nodejs) by using the token manager.
+  * From the {{site.data.keyword.appid_short_notm}} [Node.js server SDK](https://github.com/ibm-cloud-security/appid-serversdk-nodejs){: external} by using the token manager.
 Initialize the token manager with your app credentials and make a call to the `getApplicationIdentityToken()` method to obtain the token.

     ```
     const TokenManager = require('ibmcloud-appid').TokenManager;